Smooth softshell turtle

-A smooth softshell turtle (Apalone mutica) photographed at the Gavins Point National Fish Hatchery in Yankton, South Dakota, on September 13, 2018.
+Juvenile at Gavins Point National Fish Hatchery in Yankton, South Dakota.

 The smooth softshell turtle (Apalone mutica) is a species of North American softshell turtle in the family Trionychidae.
 This freshwater species is endemic to the United States, where it inhabits the Mississippi River system, along with other adjoining waterways that empty into the Gulf of Mexico.

-Geographic range
+Distribution

 Apalone mutica is native to the United States, where it is distributed throughout the central and south-central states.
 Its natural geographic range extends from western Pennsylvania in the east to New Mexico in the west, as far north as the Dakotas, and south to the westernmost Florida Panhandle, where it is eventually replaced by the Florida softshell turtle (Apalone ferox).

 Smooth softshell turtles are common within the Mississippi River system, from its delta in Louisiana up to North Dakota, as well as in the Colorado River (in Texas), the Brazos, Sabine, Pearl, Alabama and the Conecuh (Escambia) river systems.

-Two regional subspecies of Apalone mutica have been identified.